 - Whisky Apple Cider Cocktail – a drink option that’s amazing for enjoying a gorgeous fall evening on the porch or watching some football!

-Yes, absolutely!
+Yes, this bread recipe can be frozen.
 When freezing this or any other quick bread recipe, make sure you do the following:

 - Make sure the bread is completely cooled to room temperature before freezing.
 Warm bread will quickly become mushy after thawing due to the excess moisture created from the steam still in the bread.